zohaib87/xe-theme/readme.txt

 ﻿=== _xe ===
 Requires at least: 5.6
-Tested up to: 5.6.2
+Tested up to: 5.7
 Requires PHP: 7.4
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-This is Just another WordPress Framework or whatever you may prefer to call it.
+This is just another WordPress framework or whatever you may prefer to call it.
 It is built for developers to create awesome and highly customizable themes for clients or sell it on any marketplace.

 == Changelog ==
+----- v2.1.1 ------------
+Removed: Deprecated options leftovers.

 ----- v2.1.0 ------------
 New Added: Dashboard widget
 Removed: Redundant page options.